v 3.7.web 2025

 c.
 1950

 Collector of Soviet chessmen Arlindo Vieira coined the name Latvian to refer to these pieces.
-Chuck Grau identifies that they more likely originated in the '40s-'50s in Mordovian gulags.
+Chuck Grau identified that they more likely originated in the '40s-'50s in Mordovian gulags.
+These are also called Zvedza (i.e. звезда, "star") by sellers in former Soviet states.
+I suppose this comes from a star-shaped stamp on the inside of the accompanying boards: the Gulag 'logo'.

 These chessmen are slender and unweighted, but made stable with wide bases.
 The design received a resurgence in popularity after being featured in the final episode of The Queen's Gambit.